 - Cholesterol: 125mg

 - Fiber: 7g

 - Iron: 7mg

 - Protein: 55g

 - Vitamin A: 1087IU

 Commonly Asked Questions

-Can I make Panera French onion soup in advance?
+Can I make this onion soup in advance?

 Yes.
-Cooking French onion soup in advance, typically around 2 to 3 days early may even magnify the flavors of the soup.
+Making this onion soup around 2 to 3 days in advance can even magnify its flavors.
 However, remember not to incorporate the croutons and cheese at this point, or else the bread will get soggy and the cheese will be unappetizing.
 Store your broth mixture in an airtight container and place it in the refrigerator.
-To serve, reheat the soup, add the crouton and cheese on top.
+To serve, reheat the soup then add the croutons and cheese on top.